 - Homemade sour cream doesn’t waste a plastic container.

 - It’s easy!
 Just mix in the culture and you’re done.

 - ¼ cup of mesophilic cultured dairy (see section below for different types of culture)

 - 1 cup whole cream

-- Mix sour cream and cream in a clean glass jar.
+- Mix the culture and cream in a clean glass jar.

-- The first time you make sour cream it may take a little longer to achieve a nice flavour.
-It will depend on the quality of your sour cream culture.
+- The first time you make sour cream it may take a little longer to achieve a sour flavour.
+It will depend on the quality of your culture.
 However, once you’ve established your culture, it should be relatively quick.

--It should thicken as it cultures, but if you want a really thick sour cream, you could try straining it through a coffee filter (like Greek yogurt) or stir in some powdered milk.
+- The cream will thicken as it cultures, but if you want a really thick sour cream, then strain it through a coffee filter (like Greek yogurt).

-- Cultured sour cream can be used to ferment baked goods just like buttermilk.
-So if you want an extra rich red velvet cupcake, then sour cream is the way to go!
+- Cultured sour cream can be used like buttermilk to make fermented baked goods.
+So if you want an extra rich red velvet cupcake then sour cream is the way to go!